ghaisassujit/social-cards-webApp/README.md

 The application is still in progress and for now has 2 pages:
 1. Stories (List)
 2. Share Your Story (Add Story)

+The application has no unit tests written for the moment but is the next logical step in application development.